Commercial Property Insurance

 - Replacement cost coverage will pay to rebuild or repair your property, based on current construction costs.
 Replacement cost is different from market value and doesn't include the value of your land.

 - Actual cash value coverage will pay to rebuild or replace your property minus depreciation.
-Depreciation is a decrease in value due to wear and tear or age.
-If your business is destroyed and you only have actual cash value coverage, you may not be able to completely rebuild.
+Depreciation is a decrease in value because of wear and tear or age.
+If your business is destroyed and you only have actual cash value coverage, you might not be able to completely rebuild.

 Commercial Property Coverages